 - Embed research into the student learning experience.

-Our researchers have explored a range of topics and themes, including religion in the identities of convicted sex offenders, the desistance of black men, and the role of befriending in supporting prisoners.
+Our researchers have explored a range of topics and themes, including religion, empowerment and support networks as well as the role of befriending in supporting prisoners.
+For more information on publications and projects, please check their individual profiles.